-Indicator Reference Number Indicator Name New (2022/23) or Existing (2021/22) Indicator GSE01 Number of E-Scooter trips New GSE02 Number of E-Scooter users New GSE03 Co2 savings from E-Scooters New GSE04 Number of electric vehicle charging points publicly available New GSE05 Number of electric vehicles per charge point New GSE06 Fly tipping: number of fly tips reported Existing GSE07 Percentage of waste diverted from landfill Existing measure progress to achieving this target.
+Indicator Reference Number Indicator Name New (2022/23) or Existing (2021/22) Indicator GSE01 Number of E-Scooter trips New GSE02 Number of E-Scooter users New GSE03 Co2 savings from E-Scooters New GSE04 Number of electric vehicle charging points publicly available New GSE05 Number of electric vehicles per charge point New GSE06 Fly tipping: number of fly tips reported Existing GSE07 Percentage of waste diverted from landfill Existing

+6.5.3 The Assets & Environment service area are currently developing a Carbon Management Plan for consideration by Executive later in 2022.
+The Tree Management and Care Policy and Pollinator Strategy has been considered and approved by the Executive at its meeting on the 25th August 2022.
+These policies will consider the Council's commitment to achieving Net Zero by 2030 and provide appropriate performance indicators to measure progress to achieving this target.
 This will include indicators that measure the councils carbon emissions along with other environmental projects currently being developed.

-6.5.3 The Assets & Environment service area are currently developing a Carbon Management Plan, Tree Policy and Pollinator Policy for consideration by the Executive later in 2022.
-These policies will consider the councils commitment to achieving Net zero by 2030 and provide appropriate performance indicators to